-Virginia International University (VIU) was founded in 1998 as a non-profit university in the Washington, DC area to provide quality, affordable education that prepares students for relevant and meaningful careers.
-Today students from all over the world choose to pursue their education at VIU in a variety of different degree and non- degree programs at the undergraduate and graduate levels in one of our academic schools: the School of Business, the School of Computer Information Systems, the School of Education, the School of Public and International Affairs, and the School of Language Studies.
+Fairfax University of America (FXUA) was founded in 1998 as a non-profit university in the Washington, DC area to provide quality, affordable education that prepares students for relevant and meaningful careers.
+Today students from all over the world choose to pursue their education at the university in a variety of different degree and non- degree programs at the undergraduate and graduate levels across its academic schools: the School of Business, the School of Computer Information Systems, the School of Education, and the School of Language Studies.
 The location of the university, outside of Washington, DC makes it a prime location for students interested in studying in these fields, providing many opportunities for experiences outside of the classroom to enrich their learning experience.